 We spent six days at Beverly Beach and enjoyed this well-run park.
 The only major drawback was that it had no Wi-Fi, as is usual with state parks in Oregon.
 Luckily, I was able to access the Internet with AT&T on my phone.

 Because we were there in November, it was not at all crowded – except on the weekend.
 Whether empty or relatively full, it was consistently lovely to be there.
 All of the campers were friendly, quiet, and polite.
 Like us, they were there to enjoy nature, and visit the local attractions.
 It was also lovely that we had direct access to the beach, under a scenic bridge.

 At night, it was quiet and very dark.
 This was despite being close to highway 101.
 We enjoyed six sunny days there, which was lovely.
 It was warmer than Fort Stevens, and of course, warmer than Vancouver!
 We keep heading south, in search of warmth.

-Fun Things we Did and Saw Near Beverley Beach State Park
+Fun Things we Did and Saw Near Beverly Beach State Park

-The major attractions near Beverley Beach are breathtaking beautiful beaches.
+The major attractions near Beverly Beach are breathtaking beautiful beaches.
 I took endless videos and photos, but could not include them all in our video and post.